bayfrontmedia/bones-service-orm/docs/traits/hasnullablejsonfield.md

 The `Bayfront\BonesService\Orm\Traits\HasNullableJsonField` trait can be used by any type of [model](../models/README.md) which has a JSON field whose keys are removed by passing a `NULL` value.

+Keys can only contain alphanumeric characters, underscores and dashes.

 Configuration includes:

 - [getNullableJsonField](#getnullablejsonfield)